-If the number of tasks is set to a number <=0, ReFrame will try to flexibly allocate the number of tasks, based on the command line option --flex-alloc-nodes.
+If the number of tasks is set to zero or a negative value, ReFrame will try to flexibly allocate the number of tasks based on the command line option --flex-alloc-nodes.
 A negative number is used to indicate the minimum number of tasks required for the test.
-In this case the minimum number of tasks is the absolute value of the number, while Setting num_tasks to 0 is equivalent to setting it to -num_tasks_per_node.
+In this case the minimum number of tasks is the absolute value of the number, while Setting num_tasks to zero is equivalent to setting it to $-num_tasks_per_node$.